-- A CAUTION: Indicates a situation that could lead to minor and moderate injuries. - Advice and tips on how to handle your hearing aid better. - ((()) Equipment includes an RF transmitter.
+- MARNING: Points out a situation that could lead to serious injuries. - AUTION: Indicates a situation that could lead to minor and moderate injuries. - NOTE: Advice and tips on how to handle your hearing aid better. - (()) Equipment includes an RF transmitter.